KIM-10

-KIM-10 was the first Soviet small car designed for large-scale mass production.
+The KIM-10 was the first Soviet small car designed for large-scale mass production.

 History

 The very first passenger car designed in the Soviet Union, the NAMI-1, was supposed to combine the simplicity, light weight and low cost of a cyclecar with the passenger capacity and comfort of a small car.
 It was considered quite a success from the engineering point and deemed very suitable for the country's still primitive road system.
 However, the project ultimately turned into a failure due to very limited experience in car building and lack of a modern industrial base.
 The Moscow State Automobile Plant No. 4 (also known as the "Avtomotor" plant; later renamed "Spartak"), assisted by the AMO and several other plants, managed to assemble only several hundred cars in 1927-31 (exact numbers vary considerably depending on the source).
 Old-fashioned production techniques and low scale resulted in mediocre build quality and high retail price – several times that of a locally assembled Ford Model A.

-However, another automotive manufacturing project of late 1920s & early 30s – the GAZ plant, built with the assistance of Ford Motor Company – proved to be a success, with a designed capacity to produce up to 250-300,000 cars and trucks annually.
+However, another automotive manufacturing project of late 1920s & early 30s—the GAZ plant, built with the assistance of Ford Motor Company—proved to be a success, with a designed capacity to produce up to 250-300,000 cars and trucks annually.
 The use of a readily available foreign technology allowed Russia to become a large-scale manufacturer of cars for the first time in its history.
 However, Ford cars were relatively large and heavy, and, while mass production made them relatively cheap, they still required a considerable amount of resources to build and maintain.
 It was considered uneconomical to provide such vehicles for personal use by individuals in any significant quantities.
 The cars produced were virtually all distributed between state and public organisations.
 The NAMI continued to work on lighter, smaller cars based on the NAMI-1 design, which could complement the GAZ cars as a cheaper alternative, but with little success.